Approved for both letter and S/U grading. May be repeated.

 Surveys issues in philosophy of science that are central to science education through an exploration of the works of twentieth century philosophers of science who were most influential in shaping thinking about science in the science education community.
 Relevant readings from science and history of science are also explored.
 Prerequisite: College level coursework in a science discipline or consent of instructor.

-Intended for those interested in a perspective on mathematics, science, and technology (MST) learning and teaching called constructivism, which has come to prominence in the past two decades, particularly in MST education.
+Intended for those interested in a perspective on science, technology, engineering and mathematics (STEM) learning and teaching called constructivism.
 Constructivism focuses on the processes of sense-making or meaning construction through experience and/or social discourse.
-Designed to help participants examine the implications of constructivism for learning and teaching in mathematics, science, and technology.
+Designed to help participants examine the implications of constructivism for learning and teaching in STEM.
+4 graduate hours.
+No professional credit.
 Prerequisite: A basic familiarity with mathematics, science, and/or technology.

-This course examines the history of science education reform efforts since the 1950s from the lens of inquiry, teaching and learning.
-The course examines developments in our understandings of inquiry as a pedagogical approach and set of instructional outcomes in middle and high school science education, as well as implications for instructions in precollege science classroom.
+This course examines the history of educational reform efforts since the 1950s from the lens of inquiry, teaching and learning.
+The course examines developments in our understandings of inquiry as a pedagogical approach and set of instructional outcomes in middle and high school STEM education, as well as implications for instruction in classrooms.
+4 graduate hours.
+No professional credit.

 The course examines the process of double-blind review and the metrics associated with refereed research journals and researcher productivity in mathematics, science, and technology education.
 Students will be provided with practical experiences as journal 'referees' through reviewing manuscripts submitted for publication, and will develop thorough understandings of the entire process of publishing in refereed journals in the field of science, mathematics, and technology education.
 May be repeated in separate terms to a maximum of 4 hours if topics vary.